isomerpages/seab-corp/pages/Access Arrangements.md

 <summary><strong>ANNOTATION(S) ON EXAMINATION CERTIFICATES</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p></p>
-<p></p>
-<p>If the AA results in significant modifications to your examinations, your
+<p>If the Access Arrangements (AA) results in significant modifications to
-examination certificates and result slips will have either of these annotation symbols placed next to your subject(s) that had the approved AA:</p>
+your examinations, your examination certificates and result slips will have either of these annotation symbols placed next to your subject(s) that had the approved AA:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Exemption Symbol (#) -</strong> 'The candidate was exempted from